nextflow-io/training/docs/nf_develop/4_pipeline.md

 ## Adding a new tool to your pipeline

-Here, as an example, let's say you need a process for `fastp`, a fastq data pre-processing tool that has functions for quality control, trimming of adapters, filtering by quality, and read pruning.
+Here, as an example, you want to trim low-quality bases from both ends of your fastq files using the [`seqtk trim`](https://github.com/lh3/seqtk) command.

-The `fastp` module will take fastq files from the sample sheet as inputs and will produce reports that you will add as inputs for the `MultiQC` process
+The `seqtk trim` module will take fastq files from the sample sheet as inputs and will produce trimmed fastq files that can be used as an input for other tools and version information about the `seqtk` tools that will be mixed into the inputs for the `MultiQC` process.

 <figure class="excalidraw">
 --8<-- "docs/nf_template/img/pipeline.excalidraw.svg"